 Take clothes that combine, so it doesn’t feel like you’re always wearing the same thing, which you’ll happily wear again and again.
 And again.
 Jeans are heavy, so be sure you’ll get a lot of use out of them if you’re going to lug them all over the world because there’s no reason to be hauling gear around if it’s not being worn often.
 Dragging a large bag (or multiple bags/suitcases) around is a quick way to make travelling an uncomfortable chore.

 Travelling light is one of the best travel hacks which has many benefits: your bag will always be with you on the move (quickly exit airports, coaches & taxis; and no need to worry if you’ll see your bag again); save money by not having to pay for checked-luggage; pack quickly; walk longer distances without getting tired or back/shoulder ache; and look more like a local than an easier tourist-target.
-Travel smarter, not harder.
+Travel lighter, not harder.

 Cash, moolah, wonga, readies, bunce, dough, cheddar, bucks or MacGyvers.
 Whatever you call it, you’re gonna need access to your hard-earned and you don’t want to get caught out with extortionate exchange rates when you’re overseas.
 Wise provides the best exchange rates (on par with the mid-market rate on xe.com) and you can hold multiple currencies at the same time, meaning you pay the same price as a local.